-I started by scrubbing any dirt off an assortment of red and golden beets.
-To slice them very thin, I used a mandolin.
-Yes, you can use a knife, but a mandolin makes these paper-thin cuts a cinch.
+Then I use a mandolin to slice them very thin.
+Yes, you can do it with a knife, but a mandolin makes these paper-thin cuts a cinch.

-Once the oven-baked beet chips were wrinkled at the edges, crispy and still warm, I sprinkled them with flaky sea salt, black pepper and chopped fresh rosemary.
-You also could use thyme leaves, minced chives, chopped cilantro or parsley, or a mixture of fresh herbs.Print
+Once the oven-baked beet chips are wrinkled at the edges, crispy and still warm, I sprinkle them with flaky sea salt, black pepper and chopped fresh rosemary.

 Oven-Baked Beet Chips